brandonroberts/angular/aio/content/getting-started/index.md

 Open the `app.module.ts` file.
 This file contains the root module, which is loaded first by the app.
 Functionality that applies to the entire app is defined here.

-*JAF: We've only touched app.module.html, so we should probably introduce this file formally here.*

 #### 2. Import RouterModule